 Located in the industrial suburbs just southwest of Barcelona proper, this is really a half-day excursion, easy to reach thanks to the frequent FGC commuter trains from Plaça de Espanya (lines S4, S8 and S33 all stop at the Colònia Güell station).
 The trip takes about 20min: see website for the Combinat Güell offer that offers return tickets, admission and audio guide.
-Before you go, you might like to take a virtual visit of Gaudi's church through this lovely panoramic photo, made by Clément Celma.

 At the end of the 19th century, tycoons everywhere were building planned industrial communities out beyond the suburbs, looking for more room to grow, but more importantly, hoping to avoid the constant labour disputes and class violence of the cities.
 In Barcelona, Eusebi Güell began his own little adventure in planned rural paternalism in 1890, located in what was then open country at Santa Coloma de Cervelló.
 Güell shut down his Barcelona cotton mills, fired all his Anarchist employees, and headed out for the promised land.

 The Colonia was planned as a pseudo-worker’s-cooperative (Güell was still very much the boss), with a wholesome atmosphere, and plenty of opportunities for education and moral uplift for the employees.
 The cotton mill still stands on the edge of the village.
 At the start of the Civil War, Güell's shockingly ungrateful workers immediately took it over and turned it into a collective.
 It finally closed in the 1970s, and it's being restored now for industrial uses.